-See the MPE Commands Reference Manual for discussions of commands.
+See the MPE Commands Reference Manual and the Console Operator's Guide for discussions of commands.

 If you want to programmatically execute the command :SHOWTIME, the following intrinsic call could be used:

 COMMAND(COMD, ECODE, EPARM);

 All characters for the command except the prompting colon are contained in the byte array COMD.
 Any error code is returned to ECODE.
 Since the :SHOWTIME command has no parameters, no information is returned to EPARM.